C. C. Moseley: Military service

 He enlisted in the United States Army and, after graduating from the School of Military Aeronautics in Berkeley, California, he was assigned to the 27th Pursuit Squadron of the 1st Pursuit Group in France.
 In World War I, he was credited with one victory.

 After the war, he was a test pilot and later commandant of the Primary Flying School at Carlstrom Field in Arcadia, Florida.
 He then went to Washington, D.C. as a member of General Billy Mitchell's staff, and was placed in charge of all Army Air Service schools.
-In 1920, Lieutenant Moseley won the first Pulitzer Air Race, flying a Verville-Packard R-1 Racer at a then record speed of about 178 mph.
+In 1920, Lieutenant Moseley won the first Pulitzer Air Race, flying a Verville-Packard R-1 at a then record speed of about 178 mph.
 In 1924, he organized and commanded an air unit of the California National Guard based either in Los Angeles or Santa Monica.

-He resigned from the army as a major in 1924 or 1925.
+He resigned from the Army as a major in 1924 or 1925.